djhmateer/djhmateer.github.io/_posts/2023-12-14-llm-open-source-vision-image-analysis.md

 Nothing working that well so far.

-- temo - reduced to 0
+- temp - reduced to 0

 ## Other Vision Models